valantic/ember-template/README.md

 - The proof-of-concept works with on the current Ember Sandbox project while it is very simple.
 On more complete, full fledged projects, things might break.
 - This HTML file rendering will currently only work on mac OSX due to its dependencies on Unix tools.
 - The shell script will remove the output folder before every execution.
-- JavaScript is not executed by _wget_ so only pure static HTML is saved.
+- JavaScript is not executed by _wget_ so only pure static HTML is saved, hence Ember Fastboot.
-- Currently we need to manually take care of the list of pages to render to HTML.
+- Currently we need to manually take care of the list of pages to render to HTML in the scrape.sh file.
-- Static assets like CSS and images are also copied to the _./scrape-dist_ folder.
+- Static assets like CSS and images are also copied to the _./scrape-dist_ folder if they are first rendered by ember-cli!
 - There are a couple of important "[Known Limitations](https://github.com/ember-fastboot/ember-cli-fastboot#known-limitations)" regarding rendering Ember apps which we need to take into account.

+## To do

-We will be adding zip generation and Git pushes to the script.
-We will also look into a solution to automatically generate a list of pages to go through.
+- Add zip generation to the script to automatize the HTML delivery process.
+- Automatically generate a list of pages to go through.

+## Credits

 Thanks goes to [Martin Malinda](https://twitter.com/martinmalindacz) for the idea of using wget and a shell script!